Irregular triads in 3-uniform hypergraphs: Statements of results

 \begin{proposition} There is a hereditary $3$-graph property $\calH$ which admits binary $\disc_{2,3}$-error, and which contains $\Ubar(k)$ for all $k$. \end{proposition}

-Thus, whether or not a property admits binary $\disc_{2,3}$-error has no general relationship to whether or not it has bounded VC-dimension.
-This might seem surprising at first, but it reflects the fact that that hypergraph regularity is really about ternary structure, while VC-dimension is closely related to binary structure.
+Thus, whether or not a property admits binary $\disc_{2,3}$-error has no general relationship to whether or not it has bounded $\VC$-dimension.
+This might seem surprising at first, but it reflects the fact that that hypergraph regularity is really about ternary structure, while $\VC$-dimension is closely related to binary structure.
 Proposition \ref{prop:disc3vsVC} also shows that a property can admit binary $\disc_{2,3}$-error while not admitting binary $\vdisc_3$-error.
 Indeed, by Theorem \ref{thm:vdischom}, if a property contains $\Ubar(k)$ for all $k$, it is not $\vdisc_3$-homogeneous, and therefore cannot admit binary $\vdisc_3$-error.
 Combining this with Proposition \ref{prop:wnipreduction}, we see that admitting binary $\vdisc_3$-error is strictly stronger than admitting binary $\disc_{2,3}$-error.

 In contrast to this, there is a clear implication between stability and binary $\disc_{2,3}$-error.
 In particular, if $\calH$ is stable, then by Theorem \ref{thm:AFP}, $\calH$ admits zero $\vdisc_3$-error, so by Proposition \ref{prop:wnipreduction}, it admits zero $\disc_{2,3}$-error.
-If Conjecture \ref{conj:weaktriads2} is true, then a similar argument would show that any weakly stable $\calH$ admits zero $\disc_{2,3}$-error, and hence binary $\disc_{2,3}$-error.
-We show directly in this paper (Proposition \ref{prop:wsbinary}) that any weakly stable property admits binary $\disc_{2,3}$-error (in fact, binary $\vdisc_3$-error).
+If Conjecture \ref{conj:weaktriads2} were true, then a similar argument would show that any slicewise stable $\calH$ admits zero $\disc_{2,3}$-error, and hence binary $\disc_{2,3}$-error.
+We show directly in this paper (Proposition \ref{prop:wsbinary}) that any slicewise stable property admits binary $\disc_{2,3}$-error (in fact, binary $\vdisc_3$-error).

-Finally, our results imply that admitting any good control over the $\disc_{2,3}$-irregular triads implies $\disc_{2,3}$-homogeneity (see Section \ref{sec:binary}).
+Finally, our results imply that admitting any good control over the $\disc_{2,3}$-irregular triads implies $\disc_{2,3}$-homogeneity (see Chapter \ref{sec:binary}).

 \begin{corollary} If $\calH$ admits zero, binary, or linear $\disc_{2,3}$-error, then $\calH$ is $\disc_{2,3}$-homogeneous. \end{corollary}